Table of Contents

 - FR fibers (‘fast, fatigue-resistant’) also called Group IIA fibers (classified between red and white muscles, i.e., medium-power exertion, aerobic, and anaerobic metabolism, etc.)

-- FF fibers (‘fast, fast fatigable’) or Group IIB fibers (corresponds to white muscles)
+- FF fibers (‘fast, easily fatigable’) or Group IIB fibers (corresponds to white muscles)

 Skeletal muscles can also be classified into: